hacpai/show-me-the-code/Python/README.md

 Test your code by creating two Kangaroo objects, assigning them to variables named kanga and roo, and then adding roo to the contents of kanga’s pouch.

-Download http: // thinkpython. com/ code/ BadKangaroo. py .
+Download http://thinkpython.com/code/BadKangaroo.py .
 It contains a solution to the previous problem with one big, nasty bug.
 Find and fix the bug.

-**第 0074 题：**Write a `__cmp__` method for Time objects.
-Hint: you can use tuple comparison, but you also might consider using integer subtraction.

-**第 0075 题：**Download my code from (http://thinkpython.com/code/ markov. py ), and follow the steps described above to encapsulate the global variables as attributes of a new class called Markov.
+**第 0065 题：**Download my code from (http://thinkpython.com/code/markov.py), and follow the steps described above to encapsulate the global variables as attributes of a new class called Markov.